 His teaching and research are concerned with the application of the sciences to help understand music from a variety of perspectives.
 His early publications helped set the agenda for the study of music cognition; he has since published widely in the field of music and science, conducting experimental research that has spanned the psychoacoustics of violins and the evolutionary roots of musicality.
 His current research follows two tracks in focusing on exploring relationships between speech and music as interactive media, and on the effects of engagement in group musical activities on children's capacity for empathy.

 He has supervised numerous graduate students, and has been a visiting professor at institutions in Europe and the Americas.

-He is a Governor and Chair of the Research Committee of the Music Therapy Charity, am a Trustee and committee member of SEMPRE.
+He is a Governor and Chair of the Research Committee of the Music Therapy Charity, and a Trustee and committee member of SEMPRE.